flimshaw/beepberry-keyboard-driver/TOUCHPAD_NOTES.md

 ## How to use

-Reboot, and start xwindows.
+After you do all the steps above, reboot!
+Then start xwindows with startx.
 If you click the meta/mouse button twice, you will be able to control the cursor.
 Additional clicks will register as left mouse clicks.
 Hitting escape/the button to the right of the meta key will exit back out.